LukeShortCloud/rootpages/README.md

 $ bash uninstall.sh
 ```

 Root Pages is handled by the "rp" utility.
-It will automatically detected which CLI web browser is installed.
+It will automatically detect an available CLI web browser.
 Supply the name of the guide and it will load up in the web browser.

 Examples:
 ```